 2. No revolving doors

 “I’ve done a pretty careful job of limiting (my son’s) exposure to anybody that I wasn’t 100 percent sure could be marriage (material),” says Sean Singer, a divorced dad in Plymouth.
-Seven years since his divorce, Singer has only introduced his now 14-year-old son to two women, neither of whom he ended up marrying.
+Seven years since his divorce, Singer has only introduced his son to two women, neither of whom he ended up marrying.

 “In both cases, (I introduced him only) when I was sure that I was going to maintain a long-term relationship,” Singer says.